 Using broad match in your Google Ad campaigns is a great way to see which keywords are giving you the best return.
 However, it can also cost you a lot of money without providing the return you need.

-You can start by using broad match to figure out which keywords convert the best.
+You can start by using broad matches to figure out which keywords convert the best.
 Then reduce your reliance on this tactic to spend more of your time and budget on developing an exact keyword match strategy.

 Let’s look at an example…